 The methodology for studying public life applies techniques developed by the Gehl Institute as adapted by the DC Office of Planning.
 Analysis can consist of assessing:

-- urban quality in terms of its protection, accessibility, comfort, and enjoyment,
+- quality of space in terms of its protection, accessibility, comfort, and enjoyment,

-- counts of pedestrian and bicycle movements through public space,
+- pedestrian and bicycle movements through public space,

-- mapping stationary activities of the individuals and groups who are staying or lingering in public space, and
+- stationary activities of individuals and groups who are staying or lingering in public space, and

-- intercept surveys that capture perceptions and desires of the people using public space.
+- surveys that capture perceptions and desires of the people using public space.